jedisct1/rust-jwt-simple/README.md

 If an identifier has been attached to a shared key or a key pair, tokens created with them will include it.

+### Mitigations against replay attacks

+`jwt-simple` includes mechanisms to mitigate replay attacks:

+* Nonces can be created and attached to new tokens using the `create_nonce()` claim function.
+The verification procedure can later reject any token that doesn't include the expected nonce (`required_nonce` verification option).
+* The verification procedure can reject tokens created too long ago, no matter what their expiration date is.
+This prevents tokens from malicious (or compromised) signers from being used for too long.
+* The verification procedure can reject tokens created before a date.
+For a given user, the date of the last successful authentication can be stored in a database, and used later along with this option to reject older (replayed) tokens.

 ## Why yet another JWT crate

 This crate is not an endorsement of JWT.
 JWT is [an awful design](https://paragonie.com/blog/2017/03/jwt-json-web-tokens-is-bad-standard-that-everyone-should-avoid), and one of the many examples that "but this is a standard" doesn't necessarily mean that it is good.